 Often, at an activity level, user charges for a Council service activity will not cover the direct costs to users (the direct benefits).
 In that case a user charge shortfall occurs.
-Funding of direct benefit shortfalls is by rates by relative capital values (predominantly General rates but also some targeted rate) because: shortfalls of direct benefits after user charges occur as a result of Council policy decisions, as expressed in pricing policies, where Council has decided not to charge the customers a full cost recovery, and the stakeholders are represented by those who pay rates, expressed as relative capital values.
+Funding of direct benefit shortfalls is by rates by relative capital values (predominantly General rates but also some targeted rate) because shortfalls occur as a result of Council policy decisions, as expressed in pricing policies, where Council has decided not to charge the customers a full cost recovery, and the stakeholders are represented by those who pay rates, expressed as relative capital values.